eshantsahu/aws-remote-pull/README.md

 For this script to work, following programs are required to be installed :
 1. AWS CLI with Setup
 2.	sshpass

 You can follow this link to install AWS CLI http://docs.aws.amazon.com/cli/latest/userguide/installing.html

 To Setup AWS CLI visit
 http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html

+To Install sshpass run following command in terminal

+sudo apt-get install sshpass

+Once you are done with setting up, You can Edit the script